rposborne/gitwakatime/README.md

     $ gitwakatime tally

-Process the current directory from a given point  (this will still load all actions data to prevent providing incorrect timing at the start point)
+Process the current directory from a given point  (this will still load all heartbeats data to prevent providing incorrect timing at the start point)

     $ gitwakatime tally -s 2014-02-01